bnelo12/PPO-Implemnetation/README.md

 # PPO-Implemnetation
-This is an implementations of PPO for CartPole-v1 from the OpenAI gym enviorment.
+This is an implementation of PPO for CartPole-v1 from the OpenAI gym enviorment.
 The algorithm used is based off these papers: [*High-Dimensional Continuous Control Using Generalized Advantage Estimation*](https://arxiv.org/abs/1506.02438) and [*Proximal Policy Optimization Algorithms*](https://arxiv.org/abs/1707.06347).

 <img src=https://i.imgur.com/GNyy35o.gif/>